 Because hazelnuts are oily, its important to store nuts in a cool place so they don’t spoil.

+These roasted hazelnuts are wonderful in this roasted sunchokes recipe.
 What are you going to use your roasted hazelnuts for?
 Tell me in the comments below!